Citroen Berlingo Multispace review

 The Citroen Berlingo Multispace is a van-based MPV with sliding doors and a hugely roomy interior.
 It shares its platform with the Peugeot Partner Tepee, can hold up to seven people, and has room for up to 3,000 litres of luggage with the rear seats removed.

-The top-spec XTR comes with raised suspension, body cladding and Grip Control for optimum performance on mud, sand and snow.
-Lesser Touch, Feel and Feel Edition cars are also available, though none are particularly well equipped.
+The car comes in three different trim levels, although even the top spec XTR is hardly lavish.
+It comes with raised suspension, body cladding and Grip Control for optimum performance on mud, sand and snow.
+Lesser Touch, Feel (and Feel Edition) cars are also available, though none are particularly well equipped.

 You’ll need to opt for the Feel model to get air-con, while only the top Feel Edition and XTR cars get alloy wheels.
 Bluetooth isn’t even an option on basic Touch and Feel models, but comes as standard higher up the range.
-Top spec cars come with a seven-inch touchscreen, while Mirror Screen technology will be available from November 2015.
+Only top spec XTR cars come with the seven-inch touchscreen.

 Engines, performance and drive

 Unfortunately, the fact the Berlingo looks like a van, means it drives like one too.
-Although it’s based on the previous generation Peugeot 308, the upright driving position and heavy steering make it difficult to get comfortable.
-The noisy diesel engines mean refinement isn’t great, but the supple ride ensures it is relatively comfortable on longer journeys.
+Although it’s based on the previous generation Citroen C4/Peugeot 308 passenger car platform and running gear, the upright driving position and heavy steering make it difficult to get comfortable.
+The noisy diesel engines mean refinement isn’t great either, but at least the supple ride ensures it is relatively comfortable on longer journeys.

 Image 2 of 8

 If economy is key, go for one of the S&S (stop-start) enabled BlueHDi 100 models, but if you value performance, then the quickest car is the BlueHDi 120.
-It’ll do 0-62mph in 11.4 seconds and hit 109mph flat out.
+It has 118bhp and 300Nm of torque, which is enough to do 0-62mph in 11.4 seconds and hit 109mph flat out.
 It’s no sports car, but it’ll keep up with traffic both in and out of town.

 MPG, CO2 and running costs

-The BlueHDi 100 will return 65.7mpg and emit 113g/km of CO2, or 68.9mpg and 109g/km if you choose the S&S stop-start model.
-That makes it the most economical Berlingo Multispace – regardless of whether you pick the manual of ETG6 automatic.
+The BlueHDi 100 will return 65.7mpg and emit 113g/km of CO2, or 68.9mpg and 109g/km if you choose the S&S stop-start model with manual transmission.
+That makes it the most economical Berlingo Multispace – although if you pick the six-speed ETG automatic with stop-start, then economy slips marginally to 67.3mpg.

-Go for the most powerful BlueHDi 120 and economy will slip – but only slightly to 64.2mpg/115g/km.
-It’s a small price to pay if you want maximum performance.
+Go for the most powerful BlueHDi 120 and economy will slip again – but only slightly to 64.2mpg and 115g/km.
+It’s a small price to pay if you value the extra performance.

 Interior, design and technology